 II.
 Rights attached to preferential shares

 Preferential shares and the rights of their holders are governed by the applicable provisions of the French Commercial Code, in particular Articles L. 228-11 et seq.

-The maximum number of preferential shares that may be issued is 7,600.
+The maximum number of preferential shares that can be issued is: